 Yamaha YAS-207BL Soundbar (HDMI Model)

-The Yamaha Soundbar System, YAS-207BL, has a lot to offer.
-Sleek and crisp, this model has 100W of power.
+The Yamaha Audio YAS-209BL Soundbar System(on Amazon), has a lot to offer.
 It connects wirelessly to the included subwoofer, which helps your sound remain true and crystal clear no matter what tone is used.
 Reviews across many different sources help make this one of the most highly regarded HDMI Soundbars available today that will not break the bank.

-The YAS-207BL allows for HDMI, optical and analog audio inputs.
+The YAS-209BL allows for HDMI and optical inputs.
 This makes it usable with almost all of your home theater devices.
-In addition to that, this wall-mountable Soundbar measures 36-5/8 inches long, 2-3/8 inches tall and 3.25 inches deep.
+In addition to that, this wall-mountable Soundbar measures 36-5/8 × 2-1/2 × 4-1/4 inches.

 Sony 2.1-Channel Soundbar System (Digital Optical Model)

-The Sony 2.1-Channel Soundbar System, Model HT-CT290, is one of the best budget-friendly options available for those looking for an optical model.
+The Sony 2.1-Channel Soundbar System, Model HT-CT290(on Amazon), is a top choice and most popular among budget-friendly options for those looking for an optical model.
 Ultra slim, this Soundbar offers 300W of power.
-It also connects wirelessly to the included subwoofer; this helps to ensure those deep tones are rich and well developed.
+It also connects wirelessly to the included subwoofer; this helps to ensure those deep tones are rich and well-developed.
 Wall-mountable, this Soundbar has repeatedly received great reviews from users of all kinds.

 What cable do I need for Dolby Digital sound?
 Both HDMI and Optical cables will relay Dolby Digital sound waves between your source device and receiver or speakers.
 However, if you are looking to play Dolby TrueHD or DTS-HD caliber audio, Optical cables will not support this.
 HDMI, on the other hand, will.